-Kathleen Herkenhoff joined Haeggquist & Eck as a partner in June 2017.
-For the past 24 years, Kathleen has exclusively focused her practice on litigating complex securities class and derivative actions in courts across the country, and she has helped obtain more than $1 billion in settlement recoveries.
-She will expand her practice to include litigation of claims on behalf of Haeggquist & Eck clients in all of the firm’s dynamic practice areas.
+For the past 26 years, Kathleen Herkenhoff has focused her practice exclusively on litigating complex securities class and derivative actions in courts across the country and has helped obtain more than $1 billion in settlement recoveries.
+She joined Haeggquist & Eck as a partner in June 2017.

 Kathleen was also one of the first attorneys at Coughlin Stoia to handle the litigation of the consolidated securities class action ultimately known as In re HealthSouth Corp.
 Sec.
 Litig., which action settled (in stages) after years of litigation for a combined recovery of approximately $671 million.

-In 2010, Kathleen joined the Weiser Law Firm, P.C.’s merger & acquisition and derivative practice groups.
-At Weiser, she played a key role in drafting and obtaining cutting edge corporate governance reforms at SciClone Pharmaceuticals, Inc., based on conduct the plaintiffs alleged violated the Foreign Corrupt Practices Act of 1977.
+In 2010, Kathleen spearheaded the opening of a California office for a boutique East coast firm with merger & acquisition and derivative practice groups.
+In that role, Kathleen played a key part in drafting and obtaining cutting edge corporate governance reforms at SciClone Pharmaceuticals, Inc., based on conduct the plaintiffs alleged violated the Foreign Corrupt Practices Act of 1977.
 She secured the firm’s position as lead counsel in an action that obtained more than $10 million in consideration and novel governance improvements (In re Velti PLC Securities Litig., Master File No. 3:13-cv 03889-WHO (N.D.
 Cal.
 Feb.
-3, 2015) and played an instrumental role as co-lead counsel in shareholder derivative litigation which resulted in more than $10 million in financial consideration being secured for Diamond Foods, Inc.’s benefit.
+3, 2015) and played an instrumental role as co-lead counsel in another shareholder derivative litigation which resulted in more than $10 million in financial consideration being secured for Diamond Foods, Inc.’s benefit.
 Kathleen was also involved in key aspects of the litigation of shareholder derivative litigation against various Allergan, Inc. insiders for the alleged illegal marketing of Botox.